Approximating Sparse Graphs: The Random Overlapping Communities Model: Introduction

 \begin{theorem} The limit of the sequence of rook's graphs is fully achievable by ROC. \end{theorem}

-We also discuss the convergence of sequences of Erd\H{o}s-R\'{e}nyi random graphs (\Cref{er ex}), demonstrating the limits of some sequences cannot be achieved exactly by ROC familes, but they can be approximated to arbitrarily small error.
+In \Cref{sec:random seq} we define convergence for sequences of random graphs, and show that the limit of some sequences of Erd\H{o}s-R\'{e}nyi random graphs (\Cref{er ex}), cannot be achieved exactly by ROC familes, but they can be approximated to arbitrarily small error.

-\paragraph{Achievability and the Stieltjes condition.} A limit vector $L$ is achieved by a ROC family when the normalized expected walk counts of a graph sampled from the ROC family match $L$ up to terms that vanish as the size of the sampled graph grows.
-The number of closed walks in a ROC graph is related to its simple cycles counts, and the expected simple cycle counts are the moments of a distribution determined by the ROC parameters.
-Therefore, determining which vectors can be achieved by a ROC family is closely related to the Stieltjes' moment problem: given a sequence whether there exists a discrete distribution with positive support with that moment sequence?
-This is the classical Stieltjes moment problem, whose solution is characterized by the definition below (see \Cref{stieltjes}).